Environment Variables

 image: tencentcom/wecom-message

-# $address is replaced with "settings.yml" from env
+# $address will be replaced with "settings.yml" from env

 settingsFrom: $address

-# robot from settings.yml is merged into settings
+# robot from settings.yml will be merged into settings

 settings:

-# $message is replaced with "pr check" from env
+# $message will be replaced with "pr check" from env

 robot: https://qyapi.weixin.qq.com/cgi-bin/webhook/send?key=xxx